lm2343635/Grouper-Server/README.md

 (1)`user/add`

-   - Add a new user in this untrusted server.
+   - Add a new user in the untrusted server by the group owner.
    - method: POST
    - header:
       - key(String): master key